 When using Explicit Deny only traffic that you specifically block is denied, this means that your system is more vulnerable if you forget to block a port that should be blocked.
 However this also means that you are less likely to lock yourself out of the system.

-Because we are creating a filtering ruleset for a public facing web server we will be covering a Explicit Allow policy, as it is more secure and will show you some best practices when creating iptables rules.
+Because we are creating a filtering released for a public facing web server we will be covering a Explicit Allow policy, as it is more secure and will show you some best practices when creating iptables rules.

 Chains and Tables